 Make this peanut butter and jelly oatmeal for a delicious, healthy, and easy breakfast this morning.
 Made on the stovetop, it takes just 10 minutes to whip up.
 It’s loaded with classic PB&J flavor!

 You really can’t go wrong with the classic combination of peanut butter and jelly!
 It’s a childhood favorite that I still love today.
 If you have a sweet spot for PB&J, you’re going to love this peanut butter and jelly oatmeal!

 Unless you’re new around here, you probably know that I love oatmeal.
 As a Registered Dietitian, it’s important for me to start my day with a healthy, balanced breakfast, and oatmeal is definitely my favorite.
+I’m not picky – I enjoy stovetop oats, overnight oats, and baked oatmeal!
 To make oatmeal even more filling, I love to add nutritious toppings, including peanut butter, fruit, yogurt, nuts, and seeds.

 This peanut butter and jelly oatmeal is a healthy stovetop oatmeal recipe that takes just 10 minutes to make.
 It will keep you full for hours, thanks to filling nutrients like plant-based protein, dietary fiber, and healthy fats.

 You need just five simple ingredients to make this stovetop oatmeal recipe.
 You likely already have most of them in your pantry!

 Oats: I used old fashioned rolled oats for this recipe.
 You can also use quick or steel cut oats if you prefer, but you will have to adjust cooking time.